How to record a video on Mac: A complete guide for any user

 2. Choose to capture a series of frames.

 Since MacBooks have built-in HD cameras, they're one of the best devices to make video recordings on Mac with yourself.
-Apart from generic best practices like cleaning the lens with a soft cloth, here are some things to adjust before you record video with audio on Mac for the ultimate result:
+Apart from generic best practices like cleaning the lens with a soft cloth, here are some things to adjust before you record video with audio on a Mac with the best video capture software for the ultimate result:

 - Framing.
 Get the camera at your eye level to give the recording a more natural feel.
 Plus, check the video frame to make sure it's not too tight or cluttered, and then center yourself in front of the camera.